-Join us for virtual technical sessions on Wednesday, May 19th, brought to you in partnership with our industry partners.
-The goal of these sessions would be to provide attendees:
+Join us for virtual technical sessions on May 18, 2022 brought to you in partnership with our industry partners.
+This year our event will focus on multimodal sensors and detection with the goal of these sessions to provide attendees:

 - Solutions for transportation issues and their applicability to our local environment